pluggedspace/Bordercash-blog/content/posts/2025-05-12-BorderCash-The-Future-of-African-Finance-Has-No-Borders.md

 """

 [[sections]]
-title = "Who BorderCash Is For" content = """
+title = "Who Border Cash Is For" content = """
 ### Freelancers and Remote Workers
 - Get paid globally